 Reset your oral care habits with this reusable set from by Humankind.
 Each trio of toothpaste tablets, mouthwash tablets and biodegradable floss promises to remove 4.17oz of plastic from your routine—it’s the little things that add up in the long run.

 Swapping your bottled body wash for a chic bar soap is an easy way to cut down on your plastic consumption.
-Look for a luxurious option, like these small batch bars from Binu Binu, to make bathtime a relaxing ritual.
+Look for a luxurious option, like these small batch bars from Binu Binu, to make bath time a relaxing ritual.

-Not ready to switch to bar soap?
-Bathing Culture offers a variety of refillable bath and body products in cheerful glass bottles, plus sustainably made bath accessories.
+If you just love the sudsy feel of liquid soap, Bathing Culture offers a variety of refillable bath and body products in cheerful glass bottles, plus sustainably made bath accessories.

 Ditch synthetic loofahs for the real thing, or try this terra cotta and cotton option from Dehiya.
 It’s won countless awards for a reason!